Machine learning strategies for path-planning microswimmers in turbulent flows: Results

-To show the progress in our learning scheme, we calculate the moving average of arrival times, $\langle T | t, \Delta \rangle$, which is given by the average $T$ that we calculate for microswimmers absorbed by the targets, between the times $t$ and $t+\Delta$, with $\Delta$ the bin size.
-Figures~\ref{fig:Performance}(a), and~\ref{fig:Performance}(b) show the evolution of $\langle T | t, \Delta \rangle$ and $\hat{\mathbf{o}}$, respectively, for the na\"ive strategy and our adversarial-$\mathcal{Q}$-learning scheme.
+Figures~\ref{fig:Performance}(a), and~\ref{fig:Performance}(b) show the evolution of $\langle \mathcal{T} | t, \Delta \rangle$ and $\hat{\mathbf{o}}$, respectively, for the na\"ive strategy and our adversarial-$\mathcal{Q}$-learning scheme.
 After the initial learning phase, the $\mathcal{Q}$-learning algorithm explores different $\hat{\mathbf{o}}$, before it settles down to a steady state.
-It is not obvious, \textit{a priori}, if there exists a stable, non-trivial, optimal strategy, for microswimmers in turbulent flows, that could out-perform the the na\"ive strategy.
-The plot in fig.~\ref{fig:T_VS_Vs} shows the improved performance of our adversarial-$\mathcal{Q}$-learning scheme over the na\"ive strategy, for different values of $\tilde{V}_s$ and $\tilde{B}$; in these plots we use $\langle T \rangle = \langle T | t \rightarrow \infty, \Delta \rangle$, so that the initial transient behavior in learning is excluded.
-The inset in fig.~\ref{fig:T_VS_Vs} shows that $P^>(T)$ has an exponential tail, just like the na\"ive scheme in fig.~\ref{fig:Tail}, which implies the smart microswimmers also get trapped; but a lower value of $\langle T \rangle$ implies they are able to escape from the traps faster than microswimmers that employ the na\"ive strategy.
+It is not obvious, \textit{a priori}, if there exists a stable, non-trivial, optimal strategy, for microswimmers in turbulent flows, that could out-perform the na\"ive strategy.
+The plot in fig.~\ref{fig:T_VS_Vs} shows the improved performance of our adversarial-$\mathcal{Q}$-learning scheme over the na\"ive strategy, for different values of $\tilde{V}_s$ and $\tilde{B}$; in these plots we use $\langle \mathcal{T} \rangle = \langle \mathcal{T} | t \rightarrow \infty, \Delta \rangle$, so that the initial transient behavior in learning is excluded.
+The inset in fig.~\ref{fig:T_VS_Vs} shows that $P^>(\mathcal{T})$ has an exponential tail, just like the na\"ive scheme in fig.~\ref{fig:Tail}, which implies the smart microswimmers also get trapped; but a lower value of $\langle \mathcal{T} \rangle$ implies they are able to escape from the traps faster than microswimmers that employ the na\"ive strategy.
+Note that the presence of a possible noise in the measurement of the discrete vorticity $\mathcal{S}_\omega$ should not change our findings because of the coarse discretization we use in defining the states.

 In a 3D turbulent flow, we also obtain such an improvement, with our adversarial $\mathcal{Q}$-learning approach, over the na\"ive strategy.
 The details about the 3D flows, parameters, and the definitions of states and actions are given in Appendix~\ref{sec:3D_State_Def}.
 In fig.~\ref{fig:3D} we show a representative plot, for the performance measure, which demonstrates this improvement in the 3D case (cf. fig.~\ref{fig:Performance} for a 2D turbulent flow).